shopware5/devdocs/source/designers-guide/best-practice-theme-development/index.md

 ![Grunt Screenshot](grunt-screenshot.png)

+### Development Task
+Since Shopware 5.5.4 there is a development grunt task, which will compile LESS and Javascript files without starting to watch them afterwards.

 ## New in Shopware 5.3 - LiveReload & modularized grunt tasks

 In Shopware 5.3 we added a couple of new features to our Grunt integration.
 First of all we've added a LiveReload mode which automatically reloads your browser when the Grunt compilation is successful which should speed up your workflow quite a bit.